Integralist/integralist.co.uk/content/posts/github-multiple-ssh.md

   IdentityFile ~/.ssh/github_bbc_rsa
 ```

+> [!NOTE]
-> Note: obviously change the IdentifyFile to point to your own private key
+> obviously change the IdentifyFile to point to your own private key

 Then if you have a project that requires you to use your work ssh keys then uncomment it so it becomes active.